nb-0310/codedamn-frontend-project/README.md

 ## Contributing

-Contributions to this project are welcome after this assignment is reviewed by the codedamn team.
+Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License